eye-division/tobytill/_gallery/inferno.md

   frontpage: Show this gallery on the homepage
   frontpagetitle: Title for homepage display
   homepage_description_markdown: Text used on homepage if shown
+  lightbox: Show lightbox effect on thumbnails
+  column: How many columns of thumbnails to show on large screens
+---
----nspired by Dante's "Divine Comedy", Tobias Till's "Inferno" is a satirical and humorous depiction of Hell set in contemporary London.
+Inspired by Dante's "Divine Comedy", Tobias Till's "Inferno" is a satirical and humorous depiction of Hell set in contemporary London.
 This print has been launched by TAG Fine Arts at 2017 London Original Print Fair.
 For further information on the print, please contact TAG Fine Arts: info@tagfinearts.com